A Guide to the Criminal Cases Against Donald Trump

 What Is the Case About?
 A grand jury voted to indict Trump, making him the first former U.S. president to be criminally charged and marking the beginning of a series of indictments against the former president.

-Trump’s Defense Trump, who has denied having an affair with Daniels and said that the payment to her was not campaign related, has pleaded not guilty.
+Trump’s Defense Trump, who has denied having an affair with Daniels and said that the payment to her was not campaign related, pleaded not guilty.
 He accused Bragg of being a “racist” and conducting a “witch hunt” against him.
 Trump’s legal team sought to have the judge on the case removed, alleging a conflict of interest; the judge declined to recuse himself, saying “this Court … is certain in its ability to be fair and impartial.”
-Trump’s legal team dropped an appeal to move the case from a state court that Trump says is “very unfair” to him to federal court.
+In November 2023, Trump’s legal team dropped an appeal to move the case from a state court that Trump says is “very unfair” to him to federal court.

 The Federal Classified Documents Case